 Palaiokastron Beach is a well protected pocket beach located ten kilometers (six miles) west of Heraklion.
 The area owes its name to the old Venetian fortress which looms above it.

 Agia Pelagia Beach, which is situated just west of the city of Heraklion, is renowned for its pristine beaches with crystal clear water.
 There are any number of cafes, beach bars and traditional tavernas in the area from which to choose.

-Lygaria Beach, located just a little further out, at twenty kilometers west from the center of Heraklion, is renowned for not only for its beautiful setting, but for its fish tavernas as well, which all serve authentic Cretan fare.
+Lygaria Beach, located just a little further out, at twenty kilometers west from the center of Heraklion, is renowned not only for its beautiful setting, but also for its fish tavernas, which all serve authentic Cretan fare.

-There is much more to Heraklion and its surrounding areas than meets the eye, and there are a number of places to see and places in which to dine that are easy to get to from the middle of the city and are must-visit places in and of themselves.
+There is much more to Heraklion and its surrounding areas than meets the eye, and there are a number of places to see and places to dine that are easy to get to from the city center and are must-visit places in and of themselves.

 Wine & Brunch Bars